-- Place the cookie crumbs in a small mixing bowl.
-Roll each ball, one at a time (leaving others in the freezer) applying a bit of pressure to fully coat in the crumbs; it will not coat densely).
+Place the cookie crumbs in a small mixing bowl.
+Roll each ice cream ball, one at a time (leaving others in the freezer) applying slight pressure to fully coat with the crumbs (NOTE: it will not coat densely).

-Return the coated ice cream ball to the freezer pan and repeat for the remaining 3 ice cream balls.
+Return the coated ice cream ball to the freezer pan and repeat for the remaining 3 ice cream balls individually; returning each to the freezer immediately after coating.
 Allow to freeze for 1 hour or until hard.

 - Gently beat the two remaining eggs in a medium size bowl.
 Place the cereal crumbs in a separate medium bowl.

 Return the coated ice cream balls to the freezer pan and freeze for 30 minutes or until completely hard.

 Frying the Ice Cream Balls:

-- Fill a medium pot with four inches of oil (or enough to cover the ice cream ball when frying).
+Fill a medium pot with four inches of oil (or enough to cover the ice cream ball when frying).

-- Lift ice cream ball off the plate, gently shake off excess cinnamon-sugar and place on serving plate/bowl.
+Lift ice cream ball off the plate, gently shake off excess cinnamon-sugar and place on serving plate/bowl.